-5.1 Development of the optimiser on the specific architecture
+5.1 Development of the Optimiser on the Specific Architecture

-The proposed parallel optimisation technique for queries with many joins is currently implemented on a 20-transputer machine operating as a back-end to a SUN server, which offers the secondary storage.
-The transputers have private memories of 4 Mbytes each and communicate across a network offering a bandwidth of approximately 4 Mbits sec.
+The proposed parallel optimisation technique for queries with many joins is currently implemented on a 20-transputers machine operating as a back-end to a SUN server, which offers the secondary storage.
+The transputers have private memories of 4 Mbytes each and communicate across a network offering a bandwidth of approximately 4 Mbits/sec.

 Each transputer can be connected to other transputers using 4 software-reconfigurable links.
-Communication with the host machine is ensured by 4 transputers hardwired to the host: those transputers are mainly used to access the secondary storage and are therefore called "I/O transputers".
+Communication with the host machine is ensured by 4 transputers hardwired to the host; those transputers are mainly used to access the secondary storage and are therefore called "I/O transputers".

-The hybrid technique is being developed under the Helios 3^3 operating system, using C for the development of the code to run on a single processor, and CDL44 for the topological description of the tasks that run in parallel.
-In this environment, we are building two optimisation techniques, namely the hybrid technique for join queries with tens of join operators proposed in this study, and the iterative-improvement technique, designed for queries containing a very large number of joins, as well as set operators and aggregate functions.
+The optimisation technique is being developed under the Helios operating system, using C for the development of the code to run on a single processor, and CDL for the topological description of the tasks that run in parallel.
+In this environment, we are building two optimisation techniques, one for non-PSJ-queries with a very large number of operators, which is proposed in [9], and one for the parallel technique for join queries with tenths of join operators proposed in this study.

-For the hybrid technique, we configure the transputers into a topology corresponding to a star of stars (Fig. 1), having the coordinator linked to one of the I/O transputers.
-The topology of the tasks comprising the optimisation technique is described in a CDL script, which defines the coordinator, the $p{additional}$ tasks and the interaction among them.
-Since the desired communication among those tasks is best achieved in a star topology, the CDL script used by the hybrid technique maps one-to-one the topology of the tasks to the star configuration.
-Actually, this script specifies the transputer on which each task will run, placing the coordinator on the transputer denoted as "COORDINATOR" in Fig. 1, so that communication with the I/O transputer is established using the smallest possible route.
+For the parallel optimisation technique, we configure the transputers into a topology corresponding to a star of stars, as shown in Figure 1, having the coordinator linked to one of the I/O transputers.
+The topology of the tasks comprising the optimisation technique is described in a CDL script, which defines the coordinator, the Padditional tasks and the interaction among them.
+Since the desired communication among those tasks is best achieved in a star topology, the CDL script used by the proposed optimisation technique maps one-to-one the topology of the tasks to the star configuration.
+Actually, this script specifies the transputer on which each task will run, placing the coordinator on the transputer denoted as "COORDINATOR" in Figure 1, so that communication with the I/O transputer is established using the smallest possible route.